-- Curb your scooter.
+Curb your scooter.
 Keep other riders safe and be considerate of pedestrians — especially those with disabilities who may find it difficult to maneuver around scooters scattered on a sidewalk.
-While regulations that go into effect in 2021 will mandate locking devices to racks and poles, it is best practice to leave the scooter standing up and out of the way of oncoming traffic in sidewalks, crosswalks, bus stops, driveways, and service ramps at the end of a ride.
+While regulations that went into effect in 2021 mandate locking devices to racks and poles, it is best practice to leave the scooter standing up and out of the way of oncoming traffic on sidewalks, crosswalks, bus stops, driveways, and service ramps at the end of a ride.

 Learn More About E-Scooter Lawsuits

 Injuries arising from e-scooters have to be evaluated on a case-by-case basis as the legal response to e-scooter injuries is still evolving.
 If you have suffered an e-scooter injury, you will maximize your potential compensation by working with an experienced lawyer.
 Contact our firm online or call (202) 788-0418 for a FREE consultation.